Message about use of cookies

 • We held initial workshops in July 2024 to gather your feedback, views and ideas on the cultural and heritage opportunities for King’s Lynn.

-• A survey and extensive engagement was undertaken by the Town Board in July 2024 to further understand local people’s aspirations for King’s Lynn which will form a new set of priorities for future investment in the town.
+• survey and extensive engagement was undertaken by the Town Board in July 2024 to further understand local people’s aspirations for King’s Lynn which will form a new set of priorities for future investment in the town.

 • Follow up workshops were held in September and a follow up in November 2024 to reflect on the feedback we have received so far on heritage, culture and creativity in King’s Lynn.